hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Is the issue that the data won't fit in memory, so you have to load it in chunks?

 [17:24:18](#9GFCYWSf_zB4C9pz-yqOwvxb1AGQxDpGnCp4OPeIgHk) <toomasv>:
-Yes, the second I opened in gif is 200+ MB and red (or rather table) could not open it  - it struggled for 5 minutes and then gave up Ì†ΩÌ∏ü
+Yes, the second I opened in gif is 200+ MB and red (or rather table) could not open it  - it struggled for 5 minutes and then gave up üòü

 [17:28:52](#iGRi5nXx5YPDCSys30ZSblVrS-W7FpeZ4Nmh3Kzuogo) <greggirwin (Gregg Irwin)>:
 So Red can load the data, but then what `table` has to do to map and access it hits limits.